fishaudio/fish-diffusion/docs/pages/guide.md

 ## DIFF SVC CONVERSION TO FISH SVC

-This is pretty straightforward, conversion takes 2 minutes to run and it allows inference immediatly!
+This is pretty straightforward, conversion takes 2 minutes to run and it allows inference immediately!
 You first need to copy your DiffSVC checkpoint of the model you want to convert, in my case I created a specific folder called "conversion"